 Breakfast is my favorite meal of the day.
-You have so many options – sweet, savory, and of course bacon.
-Scones are high up on the list of preferred breakfast items, so I’ve posted quite a few great scone recipes in the past.
+You have so many options - sweet, savory, and of course bacon.
+Cherry Walnut Drop Scones are probably some of the best homemade scones I've made.

 The outside of the scones are browned and almost crunchy and the inside is soft and tender.
 They're a little softer than traditional scones, but are oh, so good.

 They were OK right out of the oven, but best of all when cooled completely and brushed with the sweet almond glaze and sprinkled with crunchy sugar.
 After they cooled and the glaze hardened it was hard to stop eating them!